by Clifton K. Meador

 Clifton K. Meador has been in Medicine since 1951 when he entered Vanderbilt School of Medicine.
 He has practiced medicine, taught in medical schools, performed research, published scientific papers, and administered clinical and academic programs for over 60 years since he graduated from medical school in 1955.

 He is the author of sixteen books and over 40 peer-reviewed articles in the medical literature.
-He is retired as Professor of Medicine Emeritus at both Vanderbilt University and Meharry Medical College.
+He is a retired Professor of Medicine Emeritus at both Vanderbilt University and Meharry Medical College.